 - Supported accommodation for people with housing-related needs, including young adults

-- Diverse services that contribute to people’s overall health and wellbeing, which include drug and alcohol services, mental health, smoking cessation, weight management and many more.
+- Diverse services that contribute to people’s overall health and wellbeing, including drug and alcohol, mental health, smoking cessation, and weight management services.

-This movement towards a new, more outcomes-focused way of commissioning services for care tenders, which brings opportunities for providers to benefit from frameworks and public-sector contracts.
+This movement towards a new, more integrated and outcomes-focused way of commissioning services provides opportunities for the private and VCSE sectors to benefit from frameworks and public-sector contracts.
 For every pound of UK public expenditure, over 28p is spent on health and social care.
-Local authorities continue to look to the private sector for the provision of social care services, and companies ranging from small, local care agencies to large multinationals find opportunities to offer packages commissioned by councils and CCGs.
+Local authorities continue to look to the private sector for the provision of social care services, and companies ranging from small, local care agencies to large multinationals can find opportunities to offer packages commissioned by councils and CCGs.

 Topics in Healthcare Bids

-For bid support within the health and social care industry, and to discuss tender opportunities, contact our team today.
+For bid support and tender services within the health and social care industry, and to discuss tender opportunities, contact our team today.